-Students who receive an academic warning are required to develop a plan for academic improvement in consultation with their academic adviser or the Academic Success Center.
+Students who receive an academic warning are encouraged to develop a plan for academic improvement in consultation with their academic adviser or the Academic Success Center.
 The academic warning is not a part of the student’s permanent academic record.

 Academic Probation designates a period of time where a student is warned that satisfactory academic progress is not being made.
 During this period the student must meet a set of conditions in order to remain at Iowa State.

 Students who are placed on academic probation immediately should seek assistance in academic improvement from such sources as academic advisers, instructors, the Academic Success Center, and the University Tutoring Office.